Sam-foster/Project/readme.md

 ## Features

-This is a 4 page website, with a main page, a whats on page, a fixtures and a contact page. all fully responsive
+This is a 4 page website, with a main page, a whats on page, a fixtures and a contact page.
+All fully responsive.

 ### Existing Features

  * <b>Header and navigation bar</b>
    * Placed at the top left is the logo with is styled with the 'Pacifico' font.
-   * placed at the top right is the navigation menu styled in 'Bebas Neue'
+   * Placed at the top right is the navigation menu styled in 'Bebas Neue'
-   * The main header picture I chose to represent the atmosphere at The Spectator.
+   * The main header picture I chose to represent the atmosphere at The Spectator, it shows a variety of age   groups and people to show that the bar is for everyone.
    * The Contact button brings up a form for the user to enquire about an event.
 ![Main page](assets/readme-images/main.png)
 ![Main page](assets/readme-images/main2.png)
 <br>

 * <b>Food and Drink</b>
-  * The food and Drink section provides the user to look at whats available at the spectator
+  * The food and drink section allows the user to look at whats available to eat at The Spectator, hopefully making people quite hungry.
-  * Both button take the user to a menu for food and drink, which opens up in to a pdf file.
+  * Both buttons take the user to a menu for food and drink, which opens up in to a pdf file.
 ![Main page](assets/readme-images/page3.png)
 ![Main page](assets/readme-images/page4.png)
 ![Main page](assets/readme-images/page5.png)
 <br>

 * <b>Whats On Page</b>
-  * Lets the user look at whats games are on that week.
+  * Lets the user look at what games are on that week.
-  * Tried to kep this page basic, don't want to confuse the user with too much information.
+  * I tried to keep this page basic, I didn't want to confuse the user with too much information.
 ![Main page](assets/readme-images/page2.png)

 <br>

 * <b>Contact Section</b>
-  * Just a simple contact form lets the user select what they want to ask ie book table or hire venue
+  * Just a simple contact form lets the user select what they want to ask ie. Book a table or hire the venue

 ![Main page](assets/readme-images/page6.png)
 <br>

 * <b>Footer</b>
-  * The footer contains all the social links to find The Spectator on clicking them opens a new tab and take the user to the site.
+  * The footer contains all the social links to find The Spectator by clicking them this opens a new tab and takes the user to the relevant page.
-  * I also added the "never miss a game" which allows the user to input there email address and will receive all upcoming events.
+  * I also added the "never miss a game" which allows the user to input their email address and will receive all upcoming events (newsletter).

 ![Main page](assets/readme-images/footer1.png)